joestubbs/endofday/docs/tutorial.rst

 =======================

 Luckily for us, there are Docker images on the public hub available for each of these tasks.
-For step 1, we'll use the ``jstubbs/genpoints`` image to generate lists of random coordinates for us.
+For step 1, we'll use the ``jstubbs/genpoints`` image to generate lists of random coordinates for use in step 2.

 All input files in an endofday workflow are either global inputs or outputs from another task.
 We know from the documentation of the genpoints program that the number of lists and the number of coordinates in each